 - BA in Near Eastern Studies from Brigham Young University, 1998

-American religious history, Mormon history, American intellectual history
+American religious history, Latter-day Saint history, American intellectual history

 - Mollie and Karl Butler Young Scholar Award in Western Studies from Charles Redd Center for Western Studies, Brigham Young University, 2014

 - Best First Book Award from Mormon History Assocation,